Call to reach our student support team

 - How to make biological compost and liquid soil amendments and how to apply them to the soil so that the soil biome can be rapidly restored to health.

-- About the management practices that need to be adopted to protect the soil biome so it can continually flourish into the future.
+- About different management practices that can to be adopted to protect the soil biome so it can continually flourish into the future.

 - How to use the microscopy techniques developed by Dr. Elaine Ingham, to assess the quality of your compost and liquid amendments before you apply them to your soil.
 And how to track the development of the biology in your soils over time.